hannesa2/Rajawali/README.md

 Rajawali is a 3D engine for Android based on OpenGL ES 2.0/3.0.
 It can be used for normal apps as well as live wallpapers.

-Want to keep the developers going?
-Buy them a beer! (http://www.pledgie.com/campaigns/21807)

 ## Made With Rajawali

 Numerous apps and live wallpapers have been made with Rajawali.
 [Check them out!](https://plus.google.com/u/0/communities/116529974266844528013/stream/526227da-cf2d-46f9-8ad6-beaca7b8ddd5)